 Johsaien, also referred to as Sakura no Baba, is a shopping arcade filled with shops, restaurants, and a museum located next to the scenic Kumamoto Castle.
 There are over 20 shops for food and shopping, and the Wakuwaku-za museum featuring the history and culture of Kumamoto.
 The shopping area also features a photo-spot, tourist information center, and stage area where samurai performances are held.
-Enjoy watching Kumamoto Castle founder Kato Kiyomasa take the stage with his cast of historical compatriots for an exciting show, or enjoy a singing and dance performance by Higomaru (Kumamoto City's mascot) and his friend Arisa.
+The shows include Kumamoto Castle founder Kato Kiyomasa taking the stage with his cast of historical compatriots for an exciting show, or enjoy a singing and dance performance by Higomaru (Kumamoto City's mascot) and his friend Arisa.
 Guests young and old are invited to explore the Johsaein shopping area during our Southern Japan Tours or Grand Japan Tour Vacation packages through Kumamoto!

 Johsaien Shops & Restaurants

 Johsaein offers plenty of dining and shopping options for guests to enjoy while appreciating the beauty of Kumamoto Caslte.

 Sakuramichi - Classic Kumamoto Cuisine with historic recipes from Kumamoto Castle.

 Ginnan - Buffet restaurant featuring a wide array of local specialties and dishes.

 Sakuranzaka - Relaxing cafe featuring high-quality coffee and displays the beautiful artwork of Ichiro Tsuruta.

 Yamami Chaya - Restaurant featuring Kumamoto cuisine made with locally sourced ingredients form the Aso Countryside.

 Maruken - Home of the famous uni korokke (sea urchin).

 Shinzaburo - One of Kumamoto's oldest shops featuring traditional Japanese mochi.